bdsaen/bdsaen.github.io/_posts/2024-03-13-installOpenShiftLocal.md

 Recently, however, I started to face issues with ephemeral storage and DiskPressure.
 So I decided to increase selected defaults.

-These defaults should be set before isuing the "crc setup".
+These defaults should be set before issuing the "crc setup".

 Update the number of CPUS from 4 (default) to 6.
 I'm not sure whether this is really needed but I decided to change anyway.